Stimulating interferon genes to interfere with cancer

 There are currently very few treatment options for patients with recurrent or metastatic head and neck cancer.
 Only 20% of patients with head and neck squamous cell carcinoma respond to immunotherapy, despite many displaying a T cell-inflamed phenotype, which highlights the serious need to develop new therapies for this disease.

-This research indicates that it may be possible to control the growth of head and neck cancer through the activation of interferon genes.
-As a result of these initial animal studies, a Phase I clinical trial is now underway and if shown to be clinically safe and effective, this therapeutic approach has the potential to transform treatment options for patients with head and neck cancer.
+The team's research indicates that it may be possible to control the growth of head and neck cancer through the activation of interferon genes.
+As a result of the initial animal studies, a Phase I clinical trial is now underway, and, if shown to be clinically safe and effective, this therapeutic approach has the potential to transform treatment options for patients with head and neck cancer.

 Moore E, Clavijo PE, Davis R, Cash H, Van Waes C, Kim Y, Allen C. (2016).
 Established T Cell–Inflamed Tumors Rejected after Adaptive Resistance Was Reversed by Combination STING Activation and PD-1 Pathway Blockade.
 Cancer Immunology Res.
 4(12):1061-1071.